PreXident/Replayer/README.txt

 ############
 #Change log#
 ############

+1.6
+Borders and subjects as overlords can be set in settings (restart is needed however) Path to EU4 directory can be loaded from environment variable EU4_HOME if not specified in the property file Added GUI for controlling gif output
+Gifs can be created from command line without GUI, see giffer.bat

 1.5
 Batch Saves (thx to Penguintopia) - you can now select multiple saves to be replayed, they will be sorted alphabetically and information from every save above the first one will be added to the first one successively (this is necessary for technology mapmode and others that use information stored in save outside history)